We Need Your Sightings!

 3) Equipped with venomous dorsal, ventral and anal spines, which deter predators and can cause painful wounds to humans

-4) Capable of reproducing year-round with unique reproduction mechanisms not commonly found in native fishes (females can reproduce every 2-4 days!)
+4) Capable of reproducing year-round with unique reproduction mechanisms (females can reproduce every 2-4 days!)

 5) Relatively resistant to parasites, giving them another advantage over native species